-The goal of Austin's Urban Forest Plan is to establish a broad-scoped, long-range vision for Austin's public urban forest.
-It will provide a framework for City of Austin (City) departments to use as a guide for managing Austin's public urban forest resources in the form of Departmental Operational Plans, and includes a road map for implementation to reach that comprehensive vision.
-The end result will be a superior plan that identifies positive aspects, responsibilities, and innovations, but serves also as a model to the abutting neighbor, regional property owner, and the larger community.
+The goal of Austin's Urban Forest Plan is to establish a broad-scoped, long range vision for Austin's urban forest.
+It will provide a framework for City departments to use as a guide for managing their urban forest resources, in the form of Departmental Operational Plans, and will include a roadmap to implementation to reach that comprehensive vision.
+The end result will be a superior plan which identifies positive aspects, responsibilities, and innovations, but serves also as a model to the abutting neighbor, regional property owner, and the global community.